Garden Arch News & Advice ... since 2010

 4. Ogee Arch

-Ogee Arches
+Ogee Garden Arches

 Finally, the ogee arch is a more ornate gothic style arch with a subtle S-shaped curved top leading to a sharp point - ogee literally means an S-shaped line.